What causes stress at work and what can you do to manage your stressors?

 We are more than stretched, we are strained.

 At this stage the fight/flight response is firing all the time keeping us on high alert.
-In a state of panic, unable to think creatively, we feel stuck and alone as our performance starts to slow and slide.
+In a state of panic, we are unable to think creatively, we feel stuck and alone as our performance starts to slow and slide.

 If this situation continues, the person can soon start to feel a sense of hopelessness about their situation, cynical about their role and employer, emotionally and physically exhausted.
 In other words burned out.